reyk/login_otp/README.md

 ==========

-OTP authentication type for OpenBSD to login with an authenticator app such as `Google Authenticator'.
+OTP authentication type for OpenBSD to login with an authenticator app such as _Google Authenticator_.
 This tool implements RFC 6238 (TOTP) and RFC 4226 (HOTP).

 Installation